panoply/vscode-liquid/README.md

 <pre><code><strong>🩸 <i>LIQUIFY ~ THE NEXT RELEASE</i></strong>
 <p>
-<i>For quite some time users of this extension have been waiting for the next release (Liquify).
-Liquify
+<i>For quite some time users of this extension have been waiting for the next release
-will supersede this extension and facilitate advanced features and capabilities.
+(Liquify).
+Liquify will supersede this extension and facilitate advanced features and capabilities.
 Liquify is a big project which I began developing in 2020.
-This extension will continue to be maintained and supported, it will. will exist and help users progressively prepare for the next generation of this project.
-Stay tuned :)</i>
+This extension will continue to be maintained and progressively transition to Liquify.</i>
 </p>
    <a href="https://github.com/panoply/vscode-liquid/issues/56"><i>Liquify and the future of this extension</i></a>
    <a href="https://github.com/panoply/vscode-liquid/projects/6"><i>Project Overview and what to expect</i></a>